 Year-end is a special time filled with traditions, old and new, and hopefully space to relax, decompress, and prepare for a wonderful new year.

-As the final days of 2021 rapidly approach, it’s important to carve out intentional time to ready your finances for 2022.
+As the final days of the year rapidly approach, it’s important to carve out intentional time to ready your finances for next year.

 What should go on your year-end to-do list?